 Year 5 and 6

 Years 5 and 6 continue to build on the foundations of learning, providing a balance between core and specialist subjects.
-Class teachers work closely with specialist teachers who take specific subject lessons, including music, art, sport, Japanese and health education, while others provide support and extended learning for students of differing ability levels, particularly in mathematics and English.
+Class teachers work closely with specialist teachers who take specific subject lessons, including music, art, sport, languages and health education, while others provide support and extended learning for students of differing ability levels, particularly in mathematics and English.

 Students learn to edit and critique their own work and the work of others using agreed criteria.
 Students are streamed into ability groups for spelling and reading.
-Throughout the English programmes, teachers cater for the variety of abilities within their student groups.
+Throughout the English programs, teachers cater for the variety of abilities within their student groups.

 Within mathematics, students are also streamed into ability appropriate groups, with the intention of ensuring all students have a strong sense of number and are constantly improving their numeracy skills and awareness.